Would you like to be an early morning exerciser?

 3. Be decisive.

 Don’t let your 6 AM brain be in charge of your schedule.
 It is likely to be grumpy, lazy and unlikely to support you in active choices.
 Make a commitment to yourself the night before and, even better, make a commitment to someone else.
 Pre-register for a class, schedule a walking date with a friend or tell your significant other your intentions.
-By saying it out loud,or putting money on it, you’ll have extra motivation to light that fire under your sleepy butt come daybreak.
+By saying it out aloud, or putting money on it, you’ll have extra motivation to light that fire under your sleepy butt come daybreak.

 4. Create a behavior chain.

 When building any new habit, it’s helpful to link it to a part of your regular daily routine.
 That way, each day when you do that regular routine, it’ll become a subconscious trigger to also do your new habit.
 For example, adding some sort of movement into your day each morning after waking up will create a placeholder that will trigger your mind to think about exercising after waking each morning.

 5. Embrace your negativity, then let it go.

 To rid yourself of the “just can’t do it” mentality, you must first get to know it well.
 Examine the thought process you have around exercise and identify the moment that you usually opt out.
 Now you have powerful information to work with!
 It’s those opt-out moments that must be removed to create better habits.
 For example, if you’re someone who’s always too tired to motivate after work, then starting an early routine will remove your “just can’t do it” moment.
 If you’re someone who is stressed for time in the morning, then following the planning steps above will take away the morning “just can’t do it” response.